Downloading, Installing and Running RetroArch on iOS¶

 Using RetroArch¶

-On an iOS device, you'll be presented with a touch interface.
-If you have an mFi controller, you can control the interface that way as well.
+On an iPhone, you'll be presented with the "GLUI" touch interface; in versions after 1.19.1 on iPad the default switched to the "Ozone" interface.
+If you have an mFi controller, you can control both interfaces that way as well.

 On the Apple TV, you'll be shown the "Ozone" interface.
 You need to use an mFi controller with an Apple TV.
 The Siri Remote only functions as an LRUD interface; it will not work as a controller.